-Let’s say you miss one night of sleep.
-It’s more than likely that you already did that a few times in your life.
-A stressful exam, a newborn baby or even a work overload can easily keep us up for such a period of time.
-So, what are the effects?
-Firstly, your brain’s reaction will be to release more dopamine.
-Dopamine is, generally speaking, a ‘feel-good’ hormone so the first perceived effects of sleeplessness might actually be not so bad.
-You might feel extra motivated, get a small energy boost and your sex drive could go up.
-Sadly, it is all temporary.
-After a few hours, you’ll eventually start to feel run-down and sleepy.
-What’s more, your planning and decision-making skills will significantly deteriorate making you more impulsive.
-Driving after a sleepless night is definitely not a good idea either since your reaction time is much slower.
-In fact, it can even be compared to that of a person with a blood alcohol content of 0.08 so legally drunk.
+Let’s say you miss an entire night of sleep.
+Cramming for an exam, a newborn baby or an unfinished quarterly report will do that to a person.
+How does that affect your body?
+First of all, your brain’s reaction will be to release more dopamine.
+Dopamine is, generally speaking, a ‘feel-good’ hormone, so the first perceived effects of no sleep may actually not be that bad.
+You may feel extra motivated, get a little energy boost and your sex drive could go up.
+Sadly, it is all very short-lived.
+After a few hours, you’ll eventually start feeling run-down and sleepy, and your planning and decision-making skills will significantly deteriorate, making you more impulsive.
+Driving after a sleepless night is definitely not a good idea, since your reaction time is significantly slower.
+In fact, it can be compared to that of a person with a blood alcohol content of 0.08, so you’re legally drunk.

-If you are really prone to catching colds or it takes you longer to recover from any illnesses, and you also sleep very little, it’s time to connect the dots.
+As mentioned before, sleep deprivation makes it much easier to get sick.
 It’s your immune system reacting to the lack of rest.
 Being asleep allows your body to produce antibodies and cells responsible for protecting you from diseases.
-Avoiding rest essentially robs your immune system from a chance to do so.
-Your respiratory system also suffers, as it becomes much more vulnerable to infections and worsening any chronic lung diseases such as asthma.
+Your respiratory system also suffers as a result because it becomes much more vulnerable to infections and worsening of any chronic lung diseases such as asthma.

-Sleeping is vital to keeping a healthy weight too.
+Getting enough sleep is vital to keeping a healthy weight as well.
 Sleep deprivation is a risk factor for obesity that is just as serious as overeating or lack of exercise.
 It makes your metabolism much slower and generates higher levels of insulin in the body.
-Controlling your appetite becomes much harder, as the chemicals responsible for appetite control and stimulation are absolutely destabilized.
-As bad as it sounds, fat storage is not the worst thing you are risking here.
-Actually, it is the type 2 diabetes that you should really be afraid of since not sleeping enough makes you even up to 2.5 times more likely to develop it.
-If you are gaining weight you also become more endangered by cardiovascular diseases.
-And not just a little bit more.
-Your risk of heart attack could go up even by 45%.
-Further, heart palpitations and higher blood pressure are much more likely to become your problem if you don’t sleep enough.
+Controlling your appetite becomes much harder, as the chemicals responsible for appetite control and stimulation are destabilized.
+As bad as it sounds, fat storage is not the biggest threat here.
+Actually, it is the type 2 diabetes that you should really be afraid of, since not sleeping enough makes you even up to 2.5 times more likely to develop it.

 - NHLBI. (n.d.).
 What Are Sleep Deprivation and Deficiency?
 Retrieved from http://www.nhlbi.nih.gov/health/health-topics/topics/sdd